bspfsystems/BungeeIPC/README.md

 # BungeeIPC

-BungeeIPC is an API and set of plugins meant for BungeeCord proxies and their backend Bukkit Minecraft Servers.
+BungeeIPC is a set of APIs and plugins meant for BungeeCord proxies and their backend Bukkit Minecraft Servers.
 It allows other plugins to use the API to send messages between the servers and proxy without relying on the built-in Minecraft/BungeeCord channels.

 ## Download

 You can download the latest version of the plugins from [here](https://github.com/bspfsystems/BungeeIPC/releases/latest/).
 Please be sure to download both the Bukkit and BungeeCord `.jar` files.

 The latest release is 1.0.3.<br />
-The latest snapshot is 1.0.3-SNAPSHOT.
+The latest snapshot is 2.0.0-SNAPSHOT.

 ## Build from Source